• Skip to primary navigation

 It’s probably one of the most clichéd lines in the freelance writing world, but that doesn’t make it any less true: Freelancing is a numbers game.
 To find new clients, pitch new clients–lots of them.

-The more you put out there in terms of marketing, the more likely you are to get more work and more clients.
+The more marketing efforts you put out there, the more likely you are to get more work and more clients.

 My strategy, as most of you know, is to make one marketing effort a day, no matter how busy I am or what else I have on my plate.
-But marketing doesn’t necessarily mean sending out a full-fledged query letter or emailing thirty letters of introduction.
+But marketing doesn’t mean sending out a full-fledged pitch or emailing thirty letters of introduction.
 It could be as simple as updating your LinkedIn profile or sharing contacts with a friend.

 Remember, all it takes is one marketing effort a day, no matter how big or small.